poojachamundi123/great-learning-/README.md

 The goal is to make quality education accessible, interactive, and inclusive for all students, regardless of location or internet availability.

-Introduction
+Introduction :

-The rise of technology in education can transform learning outcomes, but access remains unequal.
+-The rise of technology in education can transform learning outcomes, but access remains unequal.
 Students in rural and low-income areas face challenges such as:

-Limited devices or internet connectivity
+-Limited devices or internet connectivity

-Shortage of qualified teachers
+-Shortage of qualified teachers

-Lack of localized learning content
+-Lack of localized learning content

-Poor school infrastructure
+-Poor school infrastructure

-This project addresses these challenges by creating a low-cost, offline digital learning platform.
+-This project addresses these challenges by creating a low-cost, offline digital learning platform.
 Students can access lessons, complete exercises, and develop essential skills regardless of their location or financial background.

-Approach
+-Approach

-Content Preparation
+-Content Preparation

-Collected lessons for core subjects and skill-building activities.
+-Collected lessons for core subjects and skill-building activities.

-Structured lessons into interactive modules with quizzes and exercises.
+-Structured lessons into interactive modules with quizzes and exercises.

-Translated content into local languages for accessibility.
+-Translated content into local languages for accessibility.

 Feature Engineering